EQUALITY AND DIVERSITY POLICY

 1.2.
 Respect recognises that many people in society experience discrimination.
 Discrimination is acting unfairly against a group or individual through for example exclusion, verbal comment, denigration, harassment, victimisation or a failure to appreciate needs or the assumption of such needs without consultation.

 1.3.
 Discrimination can be direct or indirect (where there is a requirement or condition on all, but which has an adverse impact on a particular group and cannot be justified).

 1.4.
 All forms of discrimination are unacceptable, regardless of whether there was any intention to discriminate or not.

 1.5.
-This policy focuses on equal opportunities in relation to the employees at the Respect.
+This policy focuses on equal opportunities in relation to the employees and young people at Respect4us.

 2. AIMS OF POLICY

 2.1.
 Respect4us aims to create a culture that respects and values each others’ differences, that promotes dignity, equality and diversity, and that encourages individuals to develop and maximise their true potential.
 Specifically, we will create a culture of openness, rich in rights and values, to nurture and develop confident and independent young people so that they achieve the best that they can.

 2.2.
 This culture will challenge young people to: